 If you wish to activate the remote personal alarm, press the PANIC button.
-This will honk the horn and flash the tail lamps for approximately two minutes and forty-five seconds.
+This will honk the horn and flash the tail lamps and low beam headlamps for approximately two minutes and forty-five seconds.
 You can turn it OFF by pressing the PANIC button again on the same transmitter or by turning the ignition key to the RUN position.
 If the alarm does not turn off, move the transmitter closer to the vehicle and press the button again.